fomdsadmin/FacultyCV/README.md

 # User Guide

 For instructions on how to navigate the web app interface, refer to the [Web App User Guide](docs/UserGuide.md).

+# API Guide

+For details on the queries and mutations made for this GraphQL API, refer to the [API Guide](docs/APIGuide.md).

 # Directories